 Long Term Financial Stability

-- We must continue to support long-term sustainable budgets that do not raise taxes.
+- We must continue to support long-term sustainable budgets.
 We need to efficiently fund those services most important to all citizens, including public safety and infrastructure investments.

 - We cannot allow any increases in the property tax millage rate.

 - We must be vigilant in maintaining a limited, but efficient, city government

 - We must continue to assess the effectiveness of all departments in the city and the efficiency with which they use your tax dollars.